Skip to main content

 Definition

-• The retrieval of a memory is more effective if the memory is retrieved when the subject is in the same physiological, affective, or emotional state as when the memory was acquired.
+• A memory phenomenon observed when the retrieval of a memory is more effective if the subject is in the same physiological, affective, or emotional state as when the memory was acquired

 Broader concept